aklinker1/webext-core/docs/storage/typescript.md

 By default, getting items from storage could always return `null` if a value hasn't been set.
 But if you type the schema as required fields, you're only be allowed to set non-null values.

-If you want a key to be "optional" in storage, add `null` to it's type, then you'll be able to set
+If you want a key to be "optional" in storage, add `null` to it's type, then you'll be able to set the value to `null`.

 ```diff
 export interface LocalExtStorageSchema {